A Language of Symbols

 About Archetypes

 Archetypes are personified and projected, and/or seen through patterned life and social scenarios.
 We might often think of gods and goddesses, kings and queens as archetypes.
-But such symbols as ballerinas and mermaids are archetypes too.
+Such symbols as ballerinas and mermaids are archetypes too.
 They are archetypal in the way we "collectively" intuit and imagine them, draw them, write about them, and tell their stories.
 In archetypal, unconscious fashion, we live their stories and not always to our benefit.

-We find archetypes appearing as symbols in our dreams, such as bad guys, ghosts, heroes or lovers.
-Importantly, archetypes become apparent in the scripts we follow, and the roles we play.
+We find archetypes appearing as symbols in our dreams, such as bad guys, ghosts, heroes and lovers.
+Importantly, archetypes become apparent in the roles we assume, and the scripts we follow.
 We find that life scenarios expose what is archetypal in our experience.
-Uniquely individual, each journey offers sets of collective energies that are individually experienced.

 Mythopoetic Language